Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Q: How bad is the summer heat, really?

-Lethally bad.
-I'm not being dramatic.
+Lethally bad — and that's not drama.
 Hikers die every year on Camelback Mountain from heat exposure.
 Summer temperatures regularly exceed 45°C (113°F).
-The air is so dry that sweat evaporates instantly — you don't feel how fast you're dehydrating.
+The air is so dry that sweat evaporates instantly, so you don't feel how fast you're dehydrating.

-But here's the flip side: summer resort prices drop 50-70%.
+Here's the flip side: summer resort prices drop 50-70%.
 A room that costs $400/night in February goes for $120 in July.
-If you stick to pools, spas, and air-conditioned activities, summer can be a brilliant budget hack.
+Stick to pools, spas, and air-conditioned activities, and summer becomes a brilliant budget hack.

 Q: When's the best time to visit?

 October to April.
-Peak season is January through March — perfect weather (18-28°C), clear skies, wildflower blooms in February-March.
+Peak season runs January through March — perfect weather (18-28°C), clear skies, wildflower blooms in February-March.
 October-November and April are shoulder months with great weather and 20-30% lower prices.

 Hiking